From virtual reality to stars, five highlights from Comic-Con

-SAN DIEGO, July 27 Every year, around 130,000 comic book fans and entertainment enthusiasts trek to San Diego's Comic-Con International, where thousands of booths and hundreds of panels are set up by industry outlets to cater to attendees.
+SAN DIEGO Every year, around 130,000 comic book fans and entertainment enthusiasts trek to San Diego's Comic-Con International, where thousands of booths and hundreds of panels are set up by industry outlets to cater to attendees.

 With the 2014 convention wrapping up on Sunday, here are five highlights from the packed four-day event.